mixpanel/mixpanel-python/BUILD.rst

 1. Document all changes in CHANGES.rst.
 2. Update __version__ in __init__.py.
+3. Update version in docs/conf.py
-3. Tag the version in git.
+4. Tag the version in git.
-4. Create a release in GitHub. https://github.com/mixpanel/mixpanel-python/releases
+5. Create a release in GitHub. https://github.com/mixpanel/mixpanel-python/releases
-5. Rebuild docs and publish to GitHub Pages (if appropriate -- see below)
+6. Rebuild docs and publish to GitHub Pages (if appropriate -- see below)
-6. Publish to PyPI. (see below)
+7. Publish to PyPI. (see below)

 Run tests::